 Kim B. Clarke holds a Bachelor of Science degree from the University of Houston.
 She has served as Vice President and Chief Human Resources Officer since October 2017.
-She served as Vice President - Human Resources from December 2016 to April 2017.
+She served as Vice President - Human Resources from December 2016 to October 2017.
 Prior to joining the Company, she served in senior leadership roles in human resources, safety, information technology and business development as Senior Vice President and Chief Administration Officer for Key Energy Services, Inc. from 2004 to March 2016.

 Ronald A. Dragg is a Certified Public Accountant and holds a Master of Science in Accountancy degree from the University of Houston and a degree in finance from Texas A&M University.
-He has served the Company as Vice President and Controller since January 2007.
-He also served as Controller from November 2002 to January 2007, Controller - Financial Reporting from January 1999 to October 2002, and Assistant Controller - Financial Reporting from October 1996 to December 1998.
+He has served the Company as Vice President, Controller and Assistant Secretary since April 2014.
+He also served as Vice President and Controller from January 2007 to April 2014, as Controller from November 2002 to January 2007, Controller - Financial Reporting from January 1999 to October 2002, and Assistant Controller - Financial Reporting from October 1996 to December 1998.
 Prior to joining the Company, he was employed by Baker Hughes Incorporated.

-Eric S. Holcomb is a Certified Public Accountant and holds a B.B.A. degree in accounting from Southern Methodist University.
+Eric S. Holcomb is a Certified Public Accountant and holds a Bachelor of Business Administration degree in accounting from Southern Methodist University.
 He has served the Company as Vice President - Investor Relations since December 2017.
-Prior to joining the Company, he was employed by Baker Hughes Incorporated from 2003 to December 2017 serving in various roles including Investor Relations Director, Finance Director for North America Land, Finance Director for Canada.
+Prior to joining the Company, he was employed by Baker Hughes Incorporated from 2003 to December 2017 serving in various roles including Investor Relations Director, Finance Director for North America Land, Finance Director for North America Offshore and Finance Director for Canada.

-Amy D. Husted holds a doctorate of jurisprudence from South Texas College of Law and a degree in political science from the University of Houston.
-She has served the Company has Vice President and General Counsel since January 2017.
-She served as Vice President - Legal from January 2008 to January 2017 and served as Corporate Counsel from November 1999 through December 2007.
+Amy D. Husted holds a doctorate of jurisprudence from South Texas College of Law and a Bachelor of Science degree in political science from the University of Houston.
+She has served the Company as Vice President, General Counsel and Secretary since April 2019.
+She also served as Vice President and General Counsel from January 2017 to April 2019, Vice President - Legal from January 2008 to January 2017 and Corporate Counsel from November 1999 through December 2007.
 Prior to joining the Company, she served as Corporate Counsel of Hollywood Marine from 1996 to 1999 after joining Hollywood Marine in 1994.